Naturally, one of the first questions we’re asked is “How much do solar panels cost?”

 Interconnection is the process of connecting the solar system to the power grid.
 Each local utility has specific requirements that must be followed.
 Some of these requirements could impact the type of meter you need or whether transformer upgrades are required.

-The interconnection cost is different for each project, depending on how much solar is already in your area, the age and strength of the equipment on your line, and the size of the solar panel system.
+The interconnection cost is different for each project, depending on how much solar is already in your area, the age and strength of the equipment on your line, and the size of the system you’re installing.

-Since the power produced by the solar system must be transported to the utility meter, the farther the solar panels are from the interconnection point with the utility, the higher the installation cost will be.
-This is due to the conduit installation or trenching required, as well as the size of the wire required (the farther the distance, the larger the wire is required to be).
+Since the power produced by the solar system must be transported to the utility meter, the farther the solar panels are from that interconnection point with the utility, the higher the installation cost will be.
+This is due to the conduit installation or trenching required, as well as the amount and size of wire required (the farther the distance, the larger the wire must be).

 The average commercial solar panel system will cost between $1 and $2.50 per watt.
 Businesses should expect to pay between $125,000 and $500,000+ before any tax incentives or grants are utilized.
-This cost will vary greatly depending on the size of the system, installation type, and various other factors we covered above.
+This cost will vary significantly depending on the system size, installation type, and various other factors we have covered above.

-With the available state and federal incentives, most commercial solar owners could receive 60-90% of the system’s cost back within the first few years after energizing the solar panel system.
+With available state and federal incentives, most commercial solar owners could receive 60-90% of the system’s cost back within the first few years after energizing their system.

-The chart below shows average installation costs for commercial solar systems, covering an average monthly electric bill of $600, $1,200, and $2,400.
+The chart below shows the ballpark installation costs for commercial solar systems, covering monthly electric bills of $600, $1,200, and $2,400.

-The average residential solar panel system costs between $2 and $3 per watt to install.
-This means you should expect to pay between $25,000 and $50,000 for solar, depending on various factors such as the size of the system and the type of equipment used.
+The average cost of installing a residential solar panel system ranges between $2 and $3 per watt.
+This means you can expect to pay between $25,000 and $50,000 for solar energy systems, depending on various factors such as the system's size and the type of equipment used.

 After utilizing the 30% federal tax credit, homeowners can expect to pay between $18,000 and $38,000 for solar panels.